jjkiljanski/language-atlas-digitization-tool/README.md

 This repository serves as a proof of concept dedicated to the community of Polish linguists.
 Its aim is the presentation of a very easy and elegant way to digitize dialect atlases for Poland and compile them to one geo-referenced data base.
 The data can be easily viewed with simple GUI and/or downloaded for the purpose of quantitative research.

 ### The Stake
-At the moment several thousand dialect maps of very high quality exist for Poland.
+Several thousands dialect maps of very high quality exist for Poland.
 They comprise up to milion data points.
 None of this data is available for direct use for quantitative research.